 - 4. Click the icon for the appropriate monitor (Monitor-2 icon is for the external monitor).

+- 5. Do the following:

+- For Windows 7: Click Advanced Settings.

-- 5. Click Display adapter properties.
+- For Windows 10: Click Display adapter properties.

 - 6. Click the Monitor tab.

 - 7. Select the correct screen refresh rate.

 - Problem: Wrong characters are displayed on the screen.